This is some text inside of a div block.

 Recognizing early signs that a child may benefit from early intervention therapy is crucial for their developmental success.
 If a child shows delays in milestones like speaking, understanding language, or engaging in play, it may indicate the need for early intervention (Pediatric Therapy Center of New Jersey).

 Children who have difficulty with social interactions, such as not responding to their names or avoiding eye contact, may also need early intervention (National Institutes of Health).
-Additionally, a common issue that may suggest the need for early intervention therapy is having a hard time following simple directions (Cleaveland Clinic).
+Additionally, a common issue that may suggest the need for early intervention therapy is having a hard time following simple directions (Cleveland Clinic).

 Customized early intervention plans